-After several false starts and much consideration, many people finally decide to make a change and get fit, vowing that–this time–it’s for good.
+After several false starts and a lot of consideration, many people finally decide to make a change and get fit, vowing that–this time–it’s for good.
 Only, it doesn’t always turn out that way.
 We know just getting started with a new fitness plan is the toughest hurdle to clear, but keeping your will to stick with it can be just as difficult.

 Something Old, Something New

 New things are exciting.
 Old things are not.
 There’s that damned Human Condition rearing it’s ugly head again.
 We’ve all experienced elation from some shiny, new something-or-other, and then the eventual boredom that comes with the passage of time.

 Starting a new fit lifestyle is no different.
 When you first start, motivation is often through the roof.
 As a beginner, visible changes tend to take place quickly.
 This is one of the things that drives fitness motivation.
 But as the pursuit becomes harder and fast physical changes drop off, boredom inevitably begins to set in.